GraionDilach/RandomGraionTweaks/readme.md

 __COMPATIBILITY:__ This component uses static monster lists, so please report if a planetar was missed.
 This component can be combined with the animation components of P&P Celestials and Spell Revisions, if you install those first (it will not touch the devas).

+## Component 9999 Equip items from inventory to fill empty slots

+This component goes through creature inventories and attempt to equip all the items which the creature has a spare inventory slot for.
+Already-equipped items are not changed or touched.

+__COMPATIBILITY:__ This component is similar to a component in Lolfixer, except that this one does not attempt to move already-equipped items.
+For best results, it should be installed after all mods which add items to the game.

 ## Component 10000 Bag of Spilling

 There is a possibility that installing too many content/item mods pushes out some of the crucial items from a creature's inventory.
 This component goes through all creatures and collect all such supposed to be __droppable__ but no longer available items and collects them into an unstealable one-way Bag of Spilling to the creature's eighth inventory slot.
 Undroppable items lost due to megamod installations are not recovered.